Boahan/CODSOFT/COC/README.md

 ## Personal Portfolio

-This is my personal portfolio website.This personal portfolio website is a great way to showcase your HTML and CSS skills.
-It is simple, yet effective, and it allows you to highlight your key skills and experience in a visually appealing way.
+This is a UI/UX webpage.This webpage was a great way for me to showcase my HTML and CSS skills.
+It is simple, yet effective, and experience in a visually appealing way.
+I have used video in the main landing page and created sub landing pages for better segregation.

 ### Images